AitonGoldman/PapaScoringSoftware/CONTRIBUTING.md

 Note that this looks a little different than what you saw in the Flask quickstart - this is because TD uses Flask blueprints.
 Explaining blueprints is outside the scope of this document (although if you want to know more, look here : http://flask.pocoo.org/docs/0.10/blueprints/).
-All you need to know is that if you want to define a endpoint in TD, you need to use the `@admin_manage_blueprint.route()` decorator.
+All you need to know is that if you want to define a endpoint in TD, you can use the `@admin_manage_blueprint.route()` decorator.
 The function that is wrapped by this decorator will define what the endpoint does.

 Let's look at the next two lines : `@login_required` and `@Desk_permission.require(403)`.
 These control who can access this endpoint - the first line checks that whatever is trying to access this endpoint is logged in to TD, and the second line checks that the logged in user has permission to access this endpoint.
-It's not important at this point to understand how these work - you just need to know that a `@login_required` decorator will make sure only logged in users can use this endpoint, and `@Desk_permission.require(403)` will make sure that only users with the `desk` permission can use this endpoint.
+It's not important at this point to understand how these work (although if you are interested, you can look [link here](#flask_login_link) for info on Flask-Login and [link here](#flask_principal_link) for info on Flask-Principal ).
+You just need to know that a `@login_required` decorator will make sure only logged in users can use this endpoint, and `@Desk_permission.require(403)` will make sure that only users with the `desk` permission can use this endpoint.
 If you want to see the other permissions you can control on, see `back/util/permissions.py`.
 You'll notice that there is no way in this branch to set user permissions through the UI.
-This is implemented in the main branch, but for this branch there is a util which will allow you to bootstrap the database with an admin user with all permissions.
+This is implemented in the main branch, but for this branch there is a util which will allow you to bootstrap the database with an admin user with all permissions (we'll get to this at the end of this section).

 Now lets start looking at the actual function that will define what the enddpoint does :